Time: varies, flexible

 5. Advocating with/for families if they need help voicing their concerns or needs to other agencies.

 To sign up for their monthly newsletter, click here: http://safe-families.us13.list-manage.com/subscribe?u=523808f912e4dbd1b6e3d6ff9&id=7629d6bae

 Single parent of a 2-year-old was struggling emotionally, fairly significantly, due to breakdown in relationships with her partner and extended family.
 This mom was very isolated and struggled to go out and about on her own with her child.
 A volunteer was allocated to the family to provide befriending to enable mom to grow in confidence as a parent and to minimize her isolation.
 Progress was slow at first, due to mom's low self-esteem she lacked confidence to engage in conversation with other people.
 During the 6 month support the volunteer would take the parent, with and without the child, to various local activities and encourage mom to do things on her own.
 At the time of closure, mom was regularly involved in volunteer work and enjoying being a part of a cycling group.
 She had also grown more confident in being a single parent.

-For more information, please contact Andrea Mungo at email@example.com.
+For more information, please contact Miriam at firstname.lastname@example.org.